hillscott/rancid-watchguard/README.md

-RANCID Scripts for Watchguard XTM Firewalls
+RANCID Scripts for Watchguard Fireware Firewalls
 ======

 Watchguard scripts for Rancid.
 Forked from